Miss Fisher's Murder Mysteries: International broadcast

 Distribution of Miss Fisher's Murder Mysteries was acquired in 120 territories worldwide.
 The Canadian broadcaster Knowledge Network began airing the series at 8:30 pm on 5 October 2012.
 The UKTV network acquired the broadcasting rights to Miss Fisher's Murder Mysteries in the United Kingdom in September 2012.
 Series 1 premiered on the network's Alibi channel on 11 February 2013.

 French broadcaster France 3 acquired Miss Fisher's Murder Mysteries in January 2013, while Alibi and the Knowledge Network renewed their deals to air Series 2.
 Alex Farber of Broadcast reported that Norway's TVNorge, Poland's Canal+, and Eastern Europe's Viasat networks had also picked up the show.
 In Germany, it is still (by 2023) aired by both ARD ONE and Servus TV.
 The series began airing on Italy's Rai 1 channel on 31 July 2013.

 The series first became available in North America on Acorn TV only.
 Miss Fisher's Murder Mysteries premiered in the United States on PBS in 2013 with further stations broadcasting the series in the Autumn, and others more in 2014.
 The series premiered on Ovation in the US as well along with the PBS broadcast in 2016.
-But the series still continues to air past the point it went off on PBS after it ended.
+The series still continues to air after it ended on PBS.
 Miss Fisher Uncovered, a behind-the-scenes special for American audiences featuring interviews with cast and crew, and author Kerry Greenwood, was broadcast in the U.S. in August 2015.

-There has been minor censorship on at least some American Public Television stations.
-In the episode "Murder in Montparnasse," Miss Fisher had posed for a full frontal nude painting as a young woman.
-When the painting was seen in the episode, portions of it were blurred.
-There was no blurring on Netflix.

-As of July 2017, the series has aired in 172 territories.
+As of July 2017, the series had aired in 172 territories.

-Netflix holds broadcasting rights for all three series in several countries, including the United States, Denmark, United Kingdom, France, Germany, Italy, Japan and Canada.
-It also currently hold rights for the first two series in the Australian market in association with ABC TV and ABC Commercial.
+As of 027 2018, Netflix held broadcasting rights for all three series in several countries, including the United States, Denmark, United Kingdom, France, Germany, Italy, Japan and Canada.
+It also held rights for the first two series in the Australian market in association with ABC TV and ABC Commercial.